FrederikWolter/MorseProject/README.md

   ![grafik](https://user-images.githubusercontent.com/35914049/145673566-65f11bf2-6d52-4e5f-b6af-0a9e1f2e1ef6.png)

-  **Possible Solution:** modify PATH variable to point to the correct version ([see](https://www.java.com/en/download/help/path.html)) or use a other way to start the application.
+  **Possible Solution:** modify PATH variable to point to the correct version ([see](https://www.java.com/en/download/help/path.html)) or use an other way to start the application.

 ## Contributors